EvaJF/AdvisIL/README.md

-# AdvisIL
-Repository for AdvisIL - A Class-Incremental Learning Advisor (WACV2023)
+# AdvisIL - A Class-Incremental Learning Advisor

-In this repository, we share the code for reproducing the results of our article "AdvisIL - A Class-Incremental Learning Advisor" and for contributing to the set of reference experiments used by AdvisIL's recommender system.
+In this repository, we share the code for reproducing the results of our article "AdvisIL - A Class-Incremental Learning Advisor" accepted at WACV 2023.
+This repository also aims at facilitating contributions to the set of reference experiments used by AdvisIL's recommender system.

+**How to cite :**
+Feillet Eva, Petit Gégoire, Popescu Adrian, Reyboz Marina, Hudelot Céline, "AdvisIL - A Class-Incremental Learning Advisor", _Winter Conference on Applications of Computer Vision_, January 2023, Waikoloa, USA.

 **Abstract**
 > Recent class-incremental learning methods combine deep neural architectures and learning algorithms to handle streaming data under memory and computational constraints.
 The performance of existing methods varies depending on the characteristics of the incremental process.
 To date, there is no other approach than to test all pairs of learning algorithms and neural architectures on the training data available at the start of the learning process to select a suited algorithm-architecture combination.